pegasystems/react-sdk/README.md

 ## Some setup and troubleshooting tips
 <br>

-> **NOTE**: These setup tips are abstracted from the React SDK Guide that is available in the React SDK download available at [https://community.pega.com/media/react-sdk-87-guide](https://community.pega.com/media/react-sdk-87-guide)
+> **NOTE**: These setup tips are abstracted from the React SDK Guide that is available to licensed Pega Infinity clients at [https://community.pega.com/media/react-sdk-87-guide](https://community.pega.com/media/react-sdk-87-guide).
+For more information about troubleshooting, see [Troubleshooting the DX SDKs](https://docs.pega.com/dx-sdks/troubleshooting-dx-sdks).

 <br>

 ### Check Node/NPM versions
 Currently, the SDK supports **Node 14**.
 It has been tested with node v14.18.*.
 It may not be stable with node v16+.
 Future updates to the SDK will support more recent LTS versions of node as Constellation supports them.

 ### Verify/update Cross Origin Resource Sharing (CORS) Infinity record

 The **APIHeadersAllowed** record on your Infinity server (found in Security | Cross Origin Resource Sharing) may need to be updated to allow the React SDK calls to Pega REST APIs and DX APIs to interact with Infinity.

-For the **APIHeadersAllowed** CORS record, please confirm or update the record as follows:
+For the **APIHeadersAllowed** CORS record, confirm or update the record as follows:

 * **Allowed methods**
   * **All 5 methods** should be checked: